 LANSING, MICHIGAN -- Stay away from ACD!!
 I read this forum before subscribing ACD and the reviews are true.
 I thought that was old reviews and ACD has changed.
 IT IS NOT!
 This company has a lot of problem and not professional.
 The reasons are:

 They build the system on a junk/cheap network interface.
 I got 3 Zhone modems and all bad and I replaced it with D-Link.
 Their system can't sustain 24-hours high data transfer rate for my research from MSU to home, almost everyday I call ACD to reset my connection to restore the speed.
 It means that the problem is not my modem.
 They have swap their modem twice and they acknowledge that they have bad interface.

 They often stop & go by blocking data flow.
 I have constant data backup for my research from MSU and my data is huge, 10GB per day and sometimes can reach 30 GB.
 With 6 mbps contract, I only got 4.8 - 5.2 mbps (600-700 KBytes/sec), it means 1 GB for 20-30 minutes.
 I don't use sharing network and this connection is strictly secured from 1 server at MSU to home (using SSH).
 I can see ACD blocking/throttling my transfer because I tested the server is not blocking/slowing when I accessed from other server.
 At the end, when I terminated my contract, I got only 0.8 Mbps (90 Kbytes/sec)!
 This time was my angry time with ACD.

 Right now, my neighbor is very kind to let me use their Wi-Fi on Comcast, and I get 1.2 MBytes/sec (>10Mbps!) download speed.
 Next week, I will be on AT&T again ($35/month, Comcast is $70+/month+initial fee, too expensive).
 With AT&T, it is a slow speed deal, only 1.5 Mbps, it means for 24 hrs I will get 11 GB, and it is fine.
 If I really need data now, I can tap my neighbor or just transfer it while I'm on campus.

 Stay away from ACD.net!

-ps.
-Fortunately, I was on customer account web at the time they erased my secondary emails account, right before closing main account I sent FVCK YOU to all ACD support team on my longest complaint (120 threads that subscribed by all).
-Maybe next mission is to put bumper sticker on my car "FVCK ACD!"
+PS.
+Fortunately, I was on customer account web at the time they erased my secondary emails account, right before closing main account I sent ** YOU to all ACD support team on my longest complaint (120 threads that subscribed by all).
+Maybe next mission is to put bumper sticker on my car "** ACD!".

-JACKSON, MICHIGAN -- Back in November I was living in a place where the broadband cables were buried and I was getting very poor speed and since the lines were buried within a private companies ground (mobile home park) I was basically told that there is nothing they can do, so I decided to switch providers from Comcast to ACD.net
+JACKSON, MICHIGAN -- Back in November I was living in a place where the broadband cables were buried and I was getting very poor speed and since the lines were buried within a private companies ground (mobile home park) I was basically told that there is nothing they can do, so I decided to switch providers from Comcast to ACD.net.

 It was not easy getting the service connected, first they make you go through a credit check, then make you wait days to hear back, and after all that, you will have to wait weeks to get the service started.
 They do a very poor job keeping you up to date on exactly what's going on.
 Then when the installer came, he said the phone company wired the box wrong so he couldn't connect the service.
 Then I had to wait days for the phone company to come back.

 I requested that my service be cancelled and was told that I would have to pay a $150 disconnect fee to do so.
 I didn't have the money due to my situation.
 So due to being in the midst of an emergency dash to get moved out I wasn't able to get a form sent back until the 29th.
 I didn't hear anything back until around the 4th of January, and then I was told the move would be no problem and that I would not be charged even though the form claimed I would be charged $35 to move, again not an industry standard practice.

 I wasn't willing to deal with mailing or faxing in a cancellation form and waiting around for them to get to it, so today I drove nearly 50 miles to ACD.
 NET in Lansing and voiced my complaints and asked for cancellation.
 I was treated like crap and the woman was rude to me, and flat out told me that if I disconnected that she was going to charge me $150 disconnect fee.
 I said I didn't care and that I would save that in only a few months with Comcast, and told her that I would NEVER do business with ACD.net again.

-After the way I was treated by that company they will never have my business again and I will tell people to stay away from them at every opportunity, its my opinion that anyone who would willingly do business with ACD.net knowing what I know about their practices is an idiot.
+After the way I was treated by that company they will never have my business again and I will tell people to stay away from them at every opportunity, it's my opinion that anyone who would willingly do business with ACD.net knowing what I know about their practices is an idiot.
 Just take one look at their contract and read it through and I think you will agree that it is scary.
 I only wish I would have read it thoroughly before signing up with them.
 ACD.net has the absolute worst contract terms I have ever seen for any company in my life.
 Even satellite and cell phone companies are wonderful compared to this.